Electronic-Mango/memes-discord-bot/README.md

  * `deepfriedtext` - sends back a "deep-fried" text message

 Sources for media and texts are in `sources.yml` file, or whichever file is configured in `settings.yml`.

+### Text message language

+Setting text messages language doesn't change a source, it just translates the text received from a source.
+Translation is done through [`deep_translator`](https://github.com/nidhaloff/deep-translator) and Google Translate.